 How does Ultomiris compare with Soliris?

 Ultomiris contains the active drug ravulizumab-cwvz.
 Soliris contains the active drug eculizumab.
 Both of these drugs are biologics called monoclonal antibodies.
-A biologic is a drug that’s made using living cells.
+A biologic is a drug that’s made using living organisms.
 And a monoclonal antibody is a drug that targets a specific protein in your body.
 Ultomiris and Soliris both target an immune system protein called complement protein C5.
 This protein is involved in the development of PNH and aHUS.

 If you’d like to learn more about how Ultomiris compares with Soliris, talk with your doctor.